 The Mayor visits our new Display Panels at the Open House 2023 Exhibition

-The Mayor, and Mayoress of Bromley visited the Civic Society’s exhibition in the Glades at Open House 2023 this year.
+The Mayor, and Mayoress of Bromley visited the Civic Society’s new exhibition in the Glades at Open House 2023 this year.

 Our chair describes the exhibition’s context: “Most people don’t realise the Town is a treasure trove of Arts and Crafts architecture, also Dutch and French influence, Queen Anne, and Neo Georgian – it’s all there!
 Then there’s HG Wells, David Bowie and Hanif Kureishi… The question is asked will an Invasion of Tower Blocks put an end to all this character and history?”